 ‘Biodun and Ibikunle Foundation has stepped up to make a difference and provide solutions to some of the economic challenges facing Nigerians.

 We support to entrepreneurs and small businesses across Nigeria with asset grants to grow their businesses.
 We also provide health and education interventions to underserved communities and persons.

 Our desire is to see every small business thrive so they can create employment; help children get educationally empowered so they can support their families & community; and provide affordable health care to economically-challenged families.

 We believe in the statement by Steve Jobs which says “the people who are crazy enough to think they can change the world, are the ones who do.”
 Through our 3-tiered programs, we are ready to change the world one business at a time, one child at a time, and one family at a time.

-Our vision is to engage the entrepreneurial space in Africa and convert potential SME into emerging cooperate for global influence.
+Our vision is to engage the entrepreneurial space in Africa and convert potential SMEs into emerging corporates for global influence.